ksbystrom/r-workshop-sfu-2019/README.md

 # r-workshop-sfu-2019
-For the SASSA Into to R Workshop, September 2019
+For the SASSA Intro to R Workshop, September 2019